New Student Checklist

 Direct questions about your book order to the MBS customer service line at 800-325-3252.

-8. Read the Code of Conduct, which includes a notice on plagiarism.
+8. Read the Academic Catalog and Code of Conduct, which includes a notice on plagiarism.

 9. International Students check-in with the Office of International Student and Scholar Services.

-If you are an international student who has come to the U.S. on a JHU sponsored visa you must check-in with the Office of International Student and Scholar Services (OISSS) You may do this in person or online.
+If you are an international student who has come to the U.S. on a JHU sponsored visa you must complete your visa paperwork with the Office of International Services (OIS).
+Their email address is firstname.lastname@example.org.

 Look at the AAP International Students page for information on housing resources and medical insurance.